-Facilities and maintenance within the Cell Biology Department is overseen by Shirwin Pockwinse who coordinates with various UMMS Facility departments and outside vendors to maintain department shared equipment.
-In addition, she coordinates office and lab moves, works with UMMS design engineers, planners, architects and construction crews in Cell Biology laboratories and offices renovations and coordinates with Liberty Movers in the relocation / addition of new equipment.
+Facilities and maintenance within the Cell and Developmental Biology Department is overseen by Shirwin Pockwinse who coordinates with various UMMS Facility departments and outside vendors to maintain department shared equipment.
+In addition, she coordinates office and lab moves, works with UMMS design engineers, planners, architects and construction crews in CDB laboratories and offices renovations and coordinates with Liberty Movers in the relocation / addition of new equipment.

 At this time, UMMS covers all costs related to refrigeration/freezer repairs and building upkeep.
 Individual labs are charged for all other requests (i.e. electrical outlets, gas lines, and carpentry work).
 To request a quote, email your work order to Facility Management [FacMGTWorkRequest@umassmed.edu].
 It will be forwarded to the appropriate department for an estimate of time and materials.
 Once the quote is approved by the requesting lab, work will be scheduled.